 5 Conclusions

 In order to automatically optimize the AM and to get rid of the limitations of the usual sequential calibration, GAs were evaluated.
 Given the large number of existing operators and options, multiple variants were assessed systematically in order to identify which operators are important, and which variants work best for the AM.
-The mutation operator was identified as a key element for this application, and new variants that were found to be efficient were provided, such as the chromosome of adaptive search radius that is very robust (no control parameter).
+The mutation operator was identified as a key element for this application, and new variants that proved efficient were provided, such as the chromosome of adaptive search radius that is very robust (no control parameter).
 Recommendations were established for a relevant use of GAs for the optimization of AMs.

-It is not excluded that another global optimization method or other operators of GAs may perform better.
-The relevance of such approach has now been proven as it results in parametrization of AMs that are relevant and fully automatically, globally and objectively established.
+It is not excluded that another global optimization method or other operators of GAs may perform still better.
+However, the relevance of such an approach has now been proved as it results in parametrization of AMs that are relevant and fully automatically, globally and objectively established.
 A global optimization is the only way to take into account all the dependencies between parameters and levels of analogy.

-The global optimization approach allows easily adapting the AM to new regions by taking into account local meteorological influences, and has thus a great potential of use.
+The global optimization approach allows easily adapting the AM to new regions by potentially taking into account local meteorological influences, and has thus a great potential of use.
 Moreover, it allows exploring automatically datasets in order to extract the most relevant variables.
 It is thus possible to try assessing other predictands, such as the temperature, the limit of snowfall, the occurrence of hail, or wind, while leaving the algorithms select the best variables and the associated parameters.

 Thanks to Hamid Hussain-Khan of the University of Lausanne for his help and availability, and for the intensive use of the cluster he is in charge of.
 Thanks to Renaud Marty for his fruitful collaboration over the years.
 Thanks to Dominique Bérod for his support and to Michel Bierlaire for his advices on optimization methods.